shrutirout/QnA-Text-AI-Assistant/README.md

 ---

 💻 **Tech Stack**
 - HTML: For structuring the extension’s interface.
-- CSS: For styling and responsive design.
 - JavaScript: Core logic for GPT queries and clipboard functionality.
 - Canvas API: Enables dynamic drag-and-drop box functionality.
 - Chrome Extension Framework: Powers the extension’s integration with the browser.